 On that same article, one of the interviewees believes the city is safe because of the alcohol ban (Gujarat is a dry state), while another says it’s because women in Ahmedabad are very conscious and vocal about their rights.

 What are the average daily costs?

-A meal in an inexpensive restaurant costs an average of 200 INR (US $3) per person and a “cutting chai” can cost around 10 INR (a little under US $0.16).
-As for transportation, riding the rickshaw costs you 11 INR (around US $0.17) for the first 1.4km (0.86 miles) and then they charge 7.5 INR (US $0.12) per kilometer.
-So, before getting on a rickshaw, make sure you know the distance from point A to point B to calculate how much you’ll end up spending.
+A meal in an inexpensive restaurant costs an average of 200 INR (US $3) per person, and a “cutting chai” can cost around 10 INR (a little under US $0.16).
+As for transportation, riding the rickshaw costs you 11 INR (around US $0.17) for the first 1.4km (0.86 miles), and then they charge 7.5 INR (US $0.12) per kilometer.
+So, before getting into a rickshaw, make sure you know the distance from point A to point B to calculate how much you’ll end up spending.
 Then ask the driver how much it costs to get to your destination and, if needed, negotiate the price.

-If you need a better data plan than this you can always get a SIM card from any retailer.
+If you need a better data plan than this, you can always get a SIM card from any retailer.
 Make sure to ask if the data plan you’re buying gives you nationwide coverage or just limited coverage, in case you’re planning any trips off-state.

 What’s the best way to get around?

 If you’re used to the typical chaotic traffic in India (it doesn’t change much from city to city) or other Asian cities, renting a car or a scooter is a great option.
 Preferably a scooter over a car, since they’re easier to drive through the traffic-jammed roads and easier to find a parking spot.